Road Bike vs. Hybrid Bike: Differences Explained by Expert

 Road bike vs. hybrid bike: Road bike on the left side and a hybrid bike on the right side (side-by-side) on a bicycle path.

-I cycled on a hybrid bike before buying a road bike, so I feel qualified to explain them in an easy-to-understand form.
+This article compares road bikes vs. hybrid bikes’ differences, benefits, and disadvantages.
+I cycled on a hybrid bike before buying a road bike, so I feel qualified to explain everything in an easy-to-understand form.

 After reading this article, you will know how they differ, where they excel, and their weaknesses.